-22. Principle of non-exclusion for Facility ID
+25 Principle of Non-exclusion for Facility ID

-- 22.1 The participation of the health facility in the NDHE as set out under this Policy shall be as per the policy stipulated by the NDHM in this regard. - 22.2 Every health facility shall have the choice of opting-out of the NDHE, cancelling their Facility ID, and requiring the removal of any personal data linked with such ID in accordance with any guidelines relating to data retention and archival that may be notified from time to time, as well as any applicable law. - 22.3 The right of a health facility to provide any services in India shall not, in any way, be restricted or impeded merely by reason of not being in possession of a Facility ID or for not choosing to participate in the NDHE.
+- 25.1.
+The participation of the health facility in the NDHE as set out under this Policy shall be as per the policy stipulated by the NHA in this regard. - 25.2.
+The right of a health facility to provide any services in India shall not, in any way, be restricted or impeded merely by reason of not being in possession of a Facility ID or for not choosing to participate in the NDHE.